Dr. Edward A Hurvitz

 Biography

-Edward A. Hurvitz is the James W. Rae Collegiate Professor and Chair of the Department of Physical Medicine & Rehabilitation (PM&R) at the University of Michigan.
-He has been involved in the diagnosis and management of pediatric onset disabilities, especially cerebral palsy (CP) for over 25 years.
+Edward A. Hurvitz is a Professor in the Department of Physical Medicine & Rehabilitation (PM&R) at the University of Michigan.
+He specializes in the diagnosis and management of pediatric onset disabilities, especially cerebral palsy (CP) through the lifespan.
 His research focuses on adolescents and adults, including areas such as health and fitness, health-related outcomes, and transition to adulthood.
-Dr. Hurvitz has been chair of the department of Physical Medicine and Rehabilitation since 2006.
+Dr. Hurvitz served as James W. Rae Collegiate Professor and Chair of the Department of Physical Medicine & Rehabilitation from 2006 until early 2024 .
 Prior to that, he was the Chief of the Rehabilitation Service at the Ann Arbor VA Medical Center between 1991 and 1996.
 He also served as co-PI for the department’s former T32 rehabilitation research training program.
-Dr. Hurvitz has been involved in several institutional projects, including the development of the University of Michigan Comprehensive Musculoskeletal Center, the Neuroscience Program, and the Fast Forward Clinical Trials Program.

 Areas of Practice